Quantum-Noise-Driven Generative Diffusion Models: Results

 In this context, the main advantage of using the quantum denoising process instead of the classical one can be the possibility of using the trained quantum model to efficiently generate highly dimensional data (e.g., images) taking advantage of the peculiar quantum mechanical properties, such as quantum superposition and entanglement, to speed up data processing~\cite{lloyd2014quantum,wiebe2012,yao2017}.
 Indeed, \ac{qpu} devices could be very effective to overcome the main computational burdens of classical diffusion model during this inference process.
-As shown in \cref{fig:fig2}, the denoising process for \ac{cqgdm} crosses the border between classical and quantum distribution spaces, this could take advantage of the quantum speedup in order to accelerate the training of the model.
+As shown in \cref{fig:fig4}, the denoising process for \ac{cqgdm} crosses the border between classical and quantum distribution spaces, this could take advantage of the quantum speedup in order to accelerate the training of the model.
+Moreover, in literature there are evidences of a quantum advantage of using \acp{pqc} instead of deep \acp{nn}.
+For instance, it is proved that \acp{pqc} outperform classical \acp{nn} in generative tasks~\cite{du2020expressive} and it is shown that \acp{pqc} have an exponential advantage in model size respect to \acp{nn} in function approximation of high dimensional smooth functions~\cite{yu2023provable}.
+Therefore, it is plausible that we also can take advantage in using \acp{pqc} instead of \acp{nn} in our context.

-\section{\acf{qcgdm}}
+\subsection{\acf{qcgdm}}

 In real experiments quantum systems are never perfectly isolated, but they are easily subjected to noise, e.g., interactions with the environment and imperfect implementations.
-Accordingly, we propose to physically implement the diffusion process via a noisy quantum dynamics exploiting such quantum noise as a positive boost.
+Accordingly, we propose to physically implement the diffusion process via a noisy quantum dynamics.

 In this setting a quantum dataset is considered, i.e., a collection of \emph{quantum} data.
 Classical information can be embedded into the initial state of a quantum system, allowing to treat classical data as quantum~\cite{schuld2021machine,lloyd2020quantum,Gianani2022experimental}.
 Even better, we could avoid the encoding of the classical data if we consider quantum data as any result arising from a quantum experiment~\cite{huang2021power} or produced directly by a quantum sensing technology~\cite{huang2021information}.
-Formally, quantum data is identified with the density operator $\rho(t)$ living in $ \mathfrak{S}(\mathcal{H})$ being the set of non-negative operators with unit trace acting on the elements of the Hilbert space $\mathcal{H}$ where the quantum states live.
+Formally, a quantum data is identified with the density operator $\rho$ living in $ \mathfrak{S}(\mathcal{H})$ being the set of non-negative operators with unit trace acting on the elements of the Hilbert space $\mathcal{H}$ where the quantum states live.

 We here propose two approaches to implement the diffusion process: (i) \emph{quantum} Markov chains generalizing their classical counterparts~\cite{gudder2008}, and (ii) \ac{sse}~\cite{davies1970operational,wiseman1996quantum,breuer2002theory,rivas2012open} modelling the dynamics of an \emph{open quantum system} subjected to an external noise source.